googlefonts/gftools/docs/gftools-builder/README.md

     `gftools.stat`.
 The Flags key's values are explained in the [OpenType spec](https://learn.microsoft.com/en-us/typography/opentype/spec/stat#flags).

--   `instances`: A list of static font TTF instances to generate from each variable font as demonstrated above.
-If this argument isn\'t provided, static TTFs will be generated for each instance that is specified in the source files.
+-   `instances`: A list of static font TTF instances to cut from the variable font using `gftools-gen-static`.
+When this argument is provided, it replaces the default behaviour of building a static TTF/OTF with fontmake for each instance specified in the source files.
+Each instance must have a `familyName` and `styleName`, which are used to build a RIBBI compliant name table.
+The style name must match a named fvar instance in the variable font, unless axis positions are provided with `coordinates`. `out` is an optional output path relative to the parent of the config file's directory (i.e. the repository root when the config lives in a `sources` directory); it defaults to `$ttDir/FamilyName-StyleName.ttf`.
+Instances whose style name contains "Italic" are cut from the italic variable font if the family is split into roman and italic.
+If the build produces several variable fonts, use `in` to name the variable font (by filename) an instance should be cut from:

+    ```yaml
+    instances:
+      - out: fonts/ttf/Family-Regular.ttf
+        coordinates:
+          wght: 400
+        familyName: Family
+        styleName: Regular
+      - familyName: Family
+        styleName: Bold
+      - familyName: Family
+        styleName: Bold Italic
+        in: Family-Italic[wght].ttf
+    ```

 -   `buildVariable`: Build variable fonts.
 Defaults to true.